Aboriginal sites of New South Wales

-Aboriginal sites of New South Wales consist of a large number of places in the Australian state of New South Wales where it is still possible to see visible signs of the activities and culture of the Australian Aboriginals who previously occupied these areas.
+Aboriginal sites of New South Wales consist of a large number of places in the Australian state of New South Wales where it is still possible to see visible signs of the activities and culture of the Aboriginal Australian peoples who previously occupied these areas.

-These sites are comparable with the petroglyphs of Native Americans and the Rock Art found elsewhere in Australia, but are not restricted to rock carvings.
+These sites are comparable with the petroglyphs of Native Americans and the Indigenous rock art found elsewhere in Australia, but are not restricted to rock carvings.
 Many of the sites are on the (now defunct) Register of the National Estate.

 History and description

-The Aboriginal Australians arrived in the north of Australia at least 70,000 years ago, and potentially 120,000 years ago Sites over 22,000 years old have been found in the Blue Mountains area west of Sydney, while sites going back 40,000 years exist at Lake Mungo.
+Aboriginal Australians arrived in the north of Australia at least 70,000 years ago, and potentially 120,000 years ago.
+Sites over 22,000 years old have been found in the Blue Mountains area west of Sydney, while sites going back 40,000 years exist at Lake Mungo.
 There are some thousands of known sites, many but not all located in national parks.
-Some sites are also found in more suburban settings; rock carvings can be seen in the Sydney suburbs of Bondi and Tamarama.
+Some sites are also found in more suburban settings; rock carvings can be seen in the Sydney suburbs of North Bondi and Tamarama.

 Their art was part of day-to-day life and would normally have had a purpose.
 One such purpose is thought to have been what some people call "wish fulfilment magic"—or sympathetic magic—in which the act of creating the magical work is thought to bring about the event depicted in the work.
 For example, a hunting scene—a common subject in rock carvings—would be aimed at bringing about the desired reality of good hunting.

 There were also many artworks that were created for specific ceremonial purposes and which were not intended to last after the ceremony was over.
 In addition to such themes, there were also works of a more secular nature, which could be created for a number of reasons, including the instruction and entertainment of children.

 There are substantial variations in the character of art developed in different parts of New South Wales.
 Art in the western part of the state could be very different from the art created in coastal areas.
-Aboriginal sites in the state are administered by the National Parks and Wildlife Service of New South Wales.
-All known sites are recorded on the register known as the Aboriginal Heritage Information Management System (AHIMS), which is run by the National Parks and Wildlife Service.
+Aboriginal sites in the state are administered by the NSW National Parks & Wildlife Service.
+All known sites are recorded on the register known as the Aboriginal Heritage Information Management System (AHIMS), which is run by the NSW National Parks & Wildlife Service and protects sites under the National Parks and Wildlife Act 1974.

 There is generally a policy of protecting Aboriginal sites, although a small number of sites are publicised.
-Notable examples are those at the Basin Track, Ku-ring-gai Chase National Park, and the Bulgandry site, Brisbane Water National Park.
+Notable examples are those at the Basin Track, Ku-ring-gai Chase National Park and the Bulgandry site, Brisbane Water National Park.
 However, most sites are not publicised, and restricted sites (colloquially known as sacred sites) will never be made public.
 If anyone thinks they have a legitimate reason for wanting to inspect sites that are not normally available to the public, they can apply to AHIMS for permission.

 The sites are of many different types, for example: